Residencia Armstrong-Poventud: Electrical and plumbing design

 Mr. Manuel Victor Domenech used a variety of architectural elements from various epochs in a unique creative manner.
 He used, for example the most advanced objects of residential utility of the time such as electricity, bathroom and kitchens that functioned with an automatic plumbing system, to create a structure characteristics of the end of the Victorian era, known as Modernism.
 There is heavy use of electric light bulb lamps at a time when over 90% of the population of Puerto Rico used no electricity or plumbing.

 Interiors description

-Almost all the furniture and utensils from that era are still in place, as well as paintings and pictures belonging the original owners of this grand old home located directly in front of Our Lady of Guadalupe Cathedral, in the town square.
+Almost all the furniture and utensils from that era are still in place, as well as paintings and pictures belonging the original owners of this old home located directly in front of Our Lady of Guadalupe Cathedral, in the town square.
 The house is easy to spot thanks to the two caryatids in the front of the house and its overall neoclassic architectural style.
-With its gorgeous, neoclassical facade, the Casa Armstrong-Poventud is among the most stately and elegant houses in Ponce.
+With its gorgeous, neoclassical facade, the Casa Armstrong-Poventud is generally thought to be one of the most stately and elegant houses in Ponce.
 Built in 1900 as the home for this Scottish banker, the house served as the regional office of the ICP for 15 years.
-Casa Armstrong-Poventud building is a magnificent example of the neoclassical architectural heritage of the island.
+Casa Armstrong-Poventud building is an example of the neoclassical architectural heritage of the island.
 The Residence was listed in the National Register of Historic Places on 29 October 1987.